jerickjoe111/launch-school/JS210/js_definitive_guide/03_types_values_variables.md

 let x = 2, y = x ** 2; // Initializers can use previously declared variables
 ```

-If you don't initialize a variable when you declare it with the `let` statement, the variable is declared but its value remains `undefined` until it is initialized.
+If you don't initialize a variable when you declare it with the `let` statement, the variable is declared, but its value remains `undefined` until it is initialized.

 To declare a constant, use `const`. `const` works exactly like `let` except:
   - constants must be initialized when they are declared